 Coping skills.
 I have so many coping skills this time around.
 I bought lots of markers and pens and coloring books.
 I find that to be so helpful.
 I love listening to oworship music while doing so.
 Yoga will be a regular part of my day as soon as I pick up my mat from home.
 Crosswords and other logic puzzles are always engaging.
 Anything on my computer from netflix to playing sims to just browsing.
 I have made sure there never will be a time I don’t have something to distract me.
 This means distraction when I have meals alone as well.

 Accountability.
 I will fill out my meal plan record every week and show my mom, therapist, dietitian.
 My mom texts me a few times daily to see if I’m on track/having a hard time, which is wonderful.
 I’ll have my dietitian and therapist to be honest with.
 I would love to have someone at Calvin know what’s going on.
 I’m waiting on that for now but hope to tell someone part of this soon.

 Outside support.
 For now, at least, I’m going to be relying the most on outside support in my mom, Livvy, Lily.
 It’s hard, but I want to do my best to stay on track and reach out if need be, even though they can’t be physically here.

 I have infinitely more resources and options for treatment her.
 My hope for this year is tgat I get unto a good, healthy groove and use all the help I’m given.
-As Jenny said at our last session, God put me here at Calvin for a reason.
+As J said at our last session, God put me here at Calvin for a reason.
 He knew I needed more help and the fact that everything is so close and there are therapists and a dietitian here is amazing.
 I don’t want to follow the ED’s plan of slipping below the radar into relapse anymore.
 I have hope that however hard, recovery is still worth it.
 Here’s to a fresh start and an amazing, healthy, reviving year!